 Benefits of Animal Rehabilitation

-- Increase the range of motion of joints and the spine
+- Increases range of motion of joints

-- Promote and support healing
+- Promotes and supports healing

 What conditions do you treat in the pool?

 We recommend pool-based hydrotherapy for reasons such as:

 Arthritis – Paralysis and other mobility issues – pre and post-surgical rehabilitation – Injury prevention and rehabilitation – Weight loss – Dysplasia – Increasing body awareness – Balance and coordination – Fitness